adam-s/extension-coding-challenge/README.md

 Satisfies coding challenge requirements.

-## Create a chrome browser extension based on Manifest Version 3 that performs the following:
+## Create a chrome browser extension based on manifest Version 3 that performs the following

 1. Opens up a bunch of tabs with some random sites (CNN, YouTube, certain YouTube videos, etc).
 Alternatively you can do this step manually and that is acceptable.
 2. Pick a page that the extension will inject an input field in, for example you can use [https://duckduckgo.com](https://duckduckgo.com/) site and inject a text input field that would look like `<input type="text" id=“searchTerm” name=“searchTerm”>`